Panjshir Province

-Panjshir (Pashto (Note: /ps/): پنجشېر, Dari (Note: /prs/): پنجشیر, lit. 'five lions'), commonly known as Panjsher, is one of the 34 provinces of Afghanistan, located in the northeastern part of the country containing the Panjshir Valley.
+Panjshir (پنجشیر), commonly known as Panjsher, is one of the 34 provinces of Afghanistan, located in the northeastern part of the country containing the Panjshir Valley.
 The province is divided into seven districts and contains 512 villages.
 The main inhabitants of the province are Shamali Tajiks, who speak Dari.
 As of 2021, the population of Panjshir province was about 334,940.
 Its current governor is Mohammad Agha Hakim.

 Panjshir became an independent province from the neighboring Parwan Province in 2004.
 It is bordered by Baghlan and Takhar in the north, Badakhshan and Nuristan in the east, Laghman and Kapisa in the south, and Parwan in the west.

 History

 The territory fell to Babur in the early 16th century.
 It was later conquered by Ahmad Shah Durrani, and officially became part of the Durrani Empire.
 The rule of the Durranis was followed by that of the Barakzai dynasty.
 During the 19th century, the region was governed by the Emirate of Afghanistan.
 Florentia Sale crossed this river during her captivity under Wazir Akbar Khan in 1842 during the First Anglo-Afghan War.
 Like the rest of Afghanistan, Panjshir became part of the newly established Kingdom of Afghanistan in June 1926.

 Afghanistan's first wind farm in Panjshir Province.

 In July 1973, troops under the command of General Sardar Mohammed Daoud Khan overthrew the Afghan monarchy and established the Republic of Afghanistan.
 In this coup d'état, General Daoud seized power for himself, effectively proclaiming himself as the first President of Afghanistan.
 He began making claims over large swathes of Pashtun-dominant territory in Pakistan, causing great anxiety to the government of Pakistan.
 By 1975, the young Ahmad Shah Massoud and his followers initiated an uprising in Panjshir, but were forced to flee to Peshawar in Pakistan where they received support from Pakistani Prime Minister Zulfiqar Ali Bhutto.
 Bhutto is said to have paved the way for the April 1978 Saur Revolution in Kabul by making General Daoud spread the Afghan Armed Forces to the countryside.

 Panjshir was attacked multiple times during the 1980s Soviet–Afghan War, against Ahmad Shah Massoud and his forces.
 The Panjshir region was in rebel control from August 17, 1979, after a regional uprising.
 Aided by its mountainous terrain, the region was well defended by mujahedeen commanders during the war against the PDPA government and the Soviet Union.

 After the collapse of the Democratic Republic of Afghanistan in 1992, the area became part of the Islamic State of Afghanistan.
 By the late 1990s, Panjshir and neighboring Badakhshan province served as a staging ground for the Northern Alliance against the Taliban.
 On September 9, 2001, Defense Minister Ahmad Shah Massoud was assassinated by two al-Qaeda operatives.
 Two days later the September 2001 attacks occurred in the United States and this led to the start of a major U.S.-led war in Afghanistan.